(I’m reading Tramp Royal again! So here’s a re-post from 2016):

 Now, let me tell ya: If you have traveled before reading this book you didn’t know what you were doing.
 You took a big chance!
 Read this sound advice and find out what you SHOULD have done:

-Travelers must be healthy, adventurous, and have “at least a moderate fortune”.
-If your fortune isn’t quite large enough, shoot elephants for their ivory or collect insects, birds and plants and sell them to fund your travels. – Galton inherited enough so he no longer needed to practice medicine and could travel as he wished!
+Travelers must be healthy, adventurous, and have ‘at least a moderate fortune.’
+If your fortune isn’t quite large enough, shoot elephants for their ivory or collect insects, birds and plants and sell them to fund your travels. – Galton fortunately inherited enough so he no longer needed to practice medicine and could travel as he wished without collecting beetles!

 Save up the fat from the cooking till you have half a bucket-full.
 Collect as much wood as you can and wood ashes from plants whose ashes taste acrid.
-Get a man to make two very large clay pots, ‘which is a very easy thing to do when proper clay can be obtained’.
+Correct, taste the ashes.
+Get a man to make two very large clay pots, ‘which is a very easy thing to do when proper clay can be obtained.’
 In one pot place the ashes.
 In the other, under which a fire has been lit, place the fat.
-Now employ a Damara of sedentary disposition to supervise the process to the end, he or she simply having to keep up the fire under the grease-pot night and day, and from time to time ladle into it a spoonful of the ash-water or lye.
+Now employ a Damara of sedentary disposition to supervise the process to the end, he or she simply having to keep the fire going under the grease-pot night and day, and from time to time ladle into it a spoonful of the ash-water or lye.
 This ash-water is sucked up by the grease and in only ten days of constant attendance the stuff is transformed into good white soap.
-See: Easy.
+See.
+Easy.

 Make a Boat

-If you need to cross a river with your belongings, a make-shift boat is useful: Kill two bulls or buffalo; skin them and sew the skins together.
+If you need to cross a river with your belongings, a make-shift boat is useful: Kill two bulls – or in Africa, maybe buffaloes; skin them and sew the skins together.
 Cut down ten small willow trees, fourteen feet long.
 Lash the willow poles as shown, wrap the skins around them.
 Two men can make this craft in a mere two days.
-If the buffalo co-operate.

 Theory of Loads and Distances – and Women